aliarefavin/avinauthpackage/README.md

 `connection`: you can set your connection to redis or database as you wish

 > Note: The default connection is `redis` and we recommend to keep it that way specially for large scale projects.
-> If you are not using redis on your project and want to use `database` connection make sure to run `php artisan migrate` after installing the project.
+> If you are not using redis on your project and want to use `database` connection make sure to run `php artisan migrate` after installing the package.

 `code`: OTP code generation rules.